Why is it important to carry out continuous monitoring of plankton in Lake Baikal?

 an increase in the number of cosmopolitan small-cell algae, cosmopolitan summer rotifers;

-the biodiversity of subglacial algae is closely related to the temperature of the water under ice – the lower the water temperature, the more endemic algae species there develop and conversely, the higher the temperature, the more the proportion of cosmopolitans is.
+the biodiversity of subglacial algae is closely related to the under ice water temperature – the lower the water temperature, the more endemic algae species develop there and, conversely, the higher the temperature, the more the proportion of cosmopolitans is.

 This information is important for understanding the processes taking place in the ecosystem of Lake Baikal and its response to global climate change.
-Monitoring of plankton should be continued to ensure that the trends that have emerged are reliable.
+Plankton monitoring should be continued to ensure that the detected trends are reliable.
 If primary observations are confirmed over longer periods of time, global changes actually take place, and they are serious enough so that even such a conservative and inertial system as the ecosystem of the giant Lake Baikal notices them and reacts to them accordingly.